Admission requirements FAQ

 Do not send this information to UAC – we cannot make decisions about your English proficiency on behalf of institutions.

 Yes.
 There are a number of reasons why you can get an offer even though your ATAR is below the published cut-off.
 Read cut-offs for more information.

 UAC's participating institutions accept the IB Diploma and Bilingual Diploma as equivalent to an Australian Year 12 qualification.
 Entry into courses is competitive and some courses may have additional selection requirements.

-You may be eligible for a pathway course.
+You may be eligible for a pathway course (eg a Diploma).
 Most institutions offer these courses for applicants who don't meet the entry requirements for degree courses, or who need further support or preparation before studying at degree level.